DataDog/documentation/content/en/tracing/version_tracking/_index.md

 ---
 ## The version tag

-`version` is a [reserved tag][1] within Datadog.
-It is part of the Unified Service Tagging system and is applied to infrastructure metrics (host, container, process and NPM checks), trace metrics, traces, profiles and logs.
+The `version` tag is reserved within Unified Service Tagging.
+It's applied to infrastructure metrics (host, container, process, and NPM checks), trace metrics, traces, profiles, and logs.

-This page describes specific ways you can use the `version` tag to better monitor deployments and service behavior.
-See the [Unified Service Tagging][1] docs for instructions for setting up the tags.
+You can use the `version` tag to monitor deployments and service behavior in support of your software deployment strategy.

+If you have not set up the `version` tag refer to the [Unified Service Tagging documentation][1] for setup information.

 ## Using version tags on the Service page